Minatamis na Saging

 - Cook sago pearls according to packet instructions.

-- Pour a tablespoon of sugar in a saucepan, turn on heat and cook until sugar melts and partly burns (the slightly burnt taste gives an extra flavourful but do not burn it much, it will taste bad).
+- Pour a tablespoon of sugar in a saucepan, turn on heat and cook until sugar melts and partly burns (the slightly burnt taste gives an extra flavour but do not burn it too much, it will taste bad).

 - Pour the water then let it boil.
 Once boiling add the remaining sugar and salt, let the sugar dissolve in medium heat then simmer for 10 minutes.

-- Add the bananas then cook for 10 minutes.
+- Add the bananas then cook for 10 to 15 minutes or until saba is tender but still firm.

 - Remove from heat, add the sago pearls then place in dessert plate, serve by topping it off with evaporated milk.